ahnj/snowfla/content/posts/opnsense-att-gateway-bypass.md

 date: 2020-10-18T07:45:36-07:00
 draft: false

-description: "Step by step tutorial on USG3P to OPNsense migration"
+description: "Step by step tutorial on OPNsense BGW210-700 bypass"
 featured_image: "/images/opnsense_traffic.png"
-tags: ["usg", "opnsense", "att", "fiber"]
+tags: ["usg", "opnsense", "att", "fiber", "pfatt"]
 ---

 All I wanted was a graph of real-time broadband utilization of my household.
 A fully [Unifi](https://unifi-network.ui.com/)'ed network sure looks pretty, but [USG](https://amzn.to/31i09p3) just couln't do it.
 Times have changed.
 Many home networks are wired up for 1.0 Gbps, and today's open source firewalls have the features I need.
 Like real-time traffic graphs.
 My trusty USG served me well for years, but off to the ebay it goes.

 In its place, I put together some OPNsense hardware and configured it to bypass AT&T Fiber CPE (BW210-700).
-Here's how I did it.
+Here's how I did it.ds

 First the easy part: purchase and assemble the hardware.